by Jonas E. Alexis & Thomas Goodrich

-Alexis: In response to the previous article, I received a number of messages from a reader positing the claim that “court history is mostly correct, with omissions, following Perry/Tokyo in 1856 were Rothschild, silk for arms traders, selling outdated British ships and artillery to Japan to start east war to distract Balkin war.”
+Alexis: In response to the previous article, I received a number of messages from a reader posting the claim that “court history is mostly correct, with omissions, following Perry/Tokyo in 1856 were Rothschild, silk for arms traders, selling outdated British ships and artillery to Japan to start an east war to distract Balkin war.”

 I simply could not hold my laughter precisely because “court history” has been largely wrong, particularly when it comes to examining World War II.
 I sent that reader just a number of scholarly sources to peruse in order to contextualize what was happening in Asia at the dawn of the twentieth century, but I doubt that he will check them out.

 There is no doubt that some people take these issues on an emotional level.
 But emotion is not part of our thinking cap.
 While emotion can be a good virtue, if used properly, when it comes to truth, facts, historical evidence, and ultimate destiny, emotion should take a back seat.

 Some people do not know that you are not just a historian.
 Your father was a United States Marine during the Pacific War, 1941-1945.
 For people who want to learn more about what the Allied forces did after the war, unpack the story for us here.
 Show us what “court historians” have failed to meticulously document.

 Goodrich: Just as the Allied air forces were targeting cities and civilians in Germany, so too was the US air force incinerating the women and children of Japan.
 As was the case with his peers in Europe, cigar-chewing, Jap-hating Gen. Curtis Lemay had no qualms whatsoever of targeting non-combatants.